High Net Worth Claims

 A lot of policyholders have little idea about the true current “retail worth” of their more “treasured” possessions.
 This “retail worth” is an important distinction to make because it is the invariably higher value that would be paid for an item in an antique shop or at a quality antiques fair and NOT what the item would fetch at an auction!

 This particular issue is not always understood by some insurance companies.
 Indeed some insurance companies believe it to be exactly the same basis for valuation!

 Turning a £50 Valuation Into £1400

 In one of our recent claims, an insurance company believed that a particular piece of was worth a mere £50.
-However, following our involvement and subsequent discussions, the insurer agreed to retain the services of a professional valuers known to Hope and Williams.
+However, following our involvement and subsequent discussions, the insurer agreed to retain the services of a professional valuers known to us.

 The subsequent outcome of these discussions was an agreed revised valuation of £1400!